rjpbonnal/bioruby-gem/doc/biogem-hacking.md

 ## Adapt the Rakefile

-For our FFI DRY the Rakefile needs to be adapted to compile the C file(s).
+For our FFI (DRY) the Rakefile needs to be adapted to compile the C file(s) properly.
+For this implementatin I am adding a working example of a C binding, similar to what we do for tests.

 (to be continued)